Kevin-Lago/java-guide/02-beginner_java/11-annotations/README.md

 - Annotations can be used on Classes, Constructors, Methods, Arguments, Variables ect...

-- There're 5 categories of annotations: - [Geeks for Geeks](https://www.geeksforgeeks.org/annotations-in-java/)
+- There are 5 categories of annotations: - [Geeks for Geeks](https://www.geeksforgeeks.org/annotations-in-java/)

     - Marker Annotations